marmer/jira-monkeys/readme.md

 UI
 --
 Just as much as needed.
-This tool only has to work for me, not to look good ;)
+This tool only has to work for me and whoever wants to use it, not to look good ;)